wp-plugins/video-bracket-tag/readme.txt

 = Why isnt this working for me? =
 The only thing that has come up that throws this off, at least thus far, is a failure to grab the entirety of the ID.
 Some of the id's include symbols, or characters, not expressly digits.
 Just confirm that and you will probably be surprised.

+= Can you add {xyz} video player? =
+I sure as hell can (probably...)!
+The process is quite simple and my turn around time is usually just a few hours.
+Just leave me a message and let me know which players are needed.

 == Change Log ==

+= Version 2.0.1

+* Added Blip.tv
+* Expanded on description to include information about the parameters
+* Added NOLINK parameter to be a per item option

 = Version 2.0 =